What Is It Like To Be an ER Nurse? Find Out if You Have What It Takes 987839088534212 [9:30 AM] Katie Iglewski

 Paying attention to details isn’t just important — in the ER, it can mean the difference between life and death.

-One of the job requirements of working in the ER as a nurse is the ability to be highly detail-oriented amidst all of the chaos.
+One of the job requirements of working as an ER nurse is the ability to be highly detail-oriented amidst all the chaos.

 Thanks to modern technical advances, there are many checks and balances in place to help reduce errors but it is still important for nurses to follow procedures and pay attention to the little things.